OfficeDev/teams-toolkit-samples/intelligent-data-chart-generator/README.md

   - office-teams
 name: Intelligent Data Chart Generator
 urlFragment: officedev-teamsfx-samples-intelligent-data-chart-generator
-description: Leveraging the Azure OpenAI and Azure SQL to enable data visualization through verbal descriptions.
+description: Intelligent Microsoft Teams Tab app visualizing data charts based on human-language description.
+Powered by Azure OpenAI and Azure SQL.
 extensions:
   createdDate: "2024-01-08"
 ---

 # Getting Started with Intelligent Data Chart Generator

-This is a Microsoft Teams Tab app which can generate charts based on the verbal descriptions leveraging Azure OpenAI and Azure SQL.
-Users can articulate their data preferences orally, and the app translates these spoken commands into visual representations, providing a seamless and intuitive experience for accessing and interpreting data.
+This intelligent Microsoft Teams Tab app is powered by Azure OpenAI, which helps users generating data charts based on users' description of the data chart in human language.
+There is an input box where users tell the Tab app what data chart they want to generate, and the app interprets user's requirements then generate visual charts.
+The data is from Azure SQL.
+This sample demonstrates how to build a seamless and intuitive experience for accessing and interpreting data.

 ![Intelligent Chart](assets/sampleDemo.gif)